edlvj/iq/rails.md

 Active Job is a framework for declaring jobs and making them run on a variety of queuing backends.
 These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings.
 Anything that can be chopped up into small units of work and run in parallel, really.

+### For that you should use .transaction mehtod for ActiveRecord Models.

+Transactions are protective blocks where SQL statements are only permanent if they can all succeed as one atomic action.
+The classic example is a transfer between two accounts where you can only have a deposit if the withdrawal succeeded and vice versa.
+Transactions enforce the integrity of the database and guard the data against program errors or database break-downs.
+So basically you should use transaction blocks whenever you have a number of statements that must be executed together or not at all.

+Exceptions will force a ROLLBACK that returns the database to the state before the transaction began.